OpalsProtocol/opals-docs/for-founders/pricing-and-economics.md

 **Fee split**:
 - 50% to token creator (you)
+- 20% to protocol treasury
+- 15% to platform referrer
+- 15% to order referrer

-- 20% to protocol treasurym bn  bb nb n nm                                                                                      met 1% of your raise back as the creator fee.
+**Net cost to you**: 1% of your raise back as the creator fee.
 Your net cost is 1% plus gas.

 ### How Fee Collection Works